MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.WebSingleBlockTextImport.md

 # QueryTable.WebSingleBlockTextImport property (Excel)

- **True** if data from the HTML <PRE> tags in the specified web page is processed all at once when you import the page into a query table. **False** if the data is imported in blocks of contiguous rows so that header rows will be recognized as such.
+ **True** if data from the HTML <PRE> tags in the specified webpage is processed all at once when you import the page into a query table. **False** if the data is imported in blocks of contiguous rows so that header rows will be recognized as such.
 The default value is **False**.
 Read/write **Boolean**.

 ## Syntax